NathanStrutz/cashflow-balance-sheet/README.md

 ### TODO

 - TODO: change the Assets grid to a `<td>` table - it renders better, especially on mobile - check again though, since I re-flowed the mobile layout.
-- TODO: Turn the page over, use the outer-loop scoresheet.

 ### Publishing